Prof.ssa SERENELLA ZANOTTI

 Titoli e cariche

-I am Associate Professor of English and Translation Studies at the Department of Foreign Languages, Literatures and Cultures, Roma Tre University, where I serve as Head of the Research Committee.
+I am Associate Professor of English Language, Linguistics and Translation at the Department of Foreign Languages, Literatures and Cultures, Roma Tre University, where I serve as Head of the Research Committee.

 Didattica